Rothfive/Tortoise_cloud/Training.md

 ## Prepare Dataset

-This section will aid in preparing the dataset for fine-tuning.
+This section will aid in preparing the dataset for finetuning.

 Dataset sizes can range from a few sentences, to a large collection of lines.
-However, do note that smalller dataset sizes require more epochs to finetune against, as there's less iterations invested to train per epoch.
+However, do note that training behavior will vary depending on dataset size.

-Simply put your voice sources in its own folder under `./voices/` (as you normally would when using a voice for generaton), specify the language to transcribe to (default: English), then click Prepare.
+Simply put your voice sources in its own folder under `./voices/` (as you normally would when using a voice for generating), specify the language to transcribe to (default: English), then click Prepare.

 This utility will leverage [openai/whisper](https://github.com/openai/whisper/) to transcribe the audio.
 Then, it'll slice the audio into pieces that the transcription found fit.
 Afterwards, it'll output this transcript as an LJSpeech-formatted text file: `train.txt`.

 As whisper uses `fffmpeg` to handle it's audio processing, you must have a copy of `ffmpeg` exposed and accessible through your PATH environment variable.
 On Linux, this is simply having it installed through your package manager.
 On Windows, you can just download a copy of `ffmeg.exe` and drop it into the `./bin/` folder.

 Transcription is not perfect, however.
 Be sure to manually quality check the outputted transcription, and edit any errors it might face.
 For things like Japanese, it's expected for things that would be spoken katakana to be coerced into kanji.
-In addition, when generating a finetuned model trained on Japanese:
+In addition, when generating a finetuned model trained on Japanese (these may just be problems with my dataset, however):
 * some kanji might get coerced into the wrong pronunciation.
 * small kana like the `っ` of `あたしって` gets coerced as the normal kana.
 * some punctuation like `、` may prematurely terminate a sentence.